 Please note: Type 1 diabetes is an autoimmune disease not a lifestyle disease.
 There is nothing that person or their parents did or could've done to prevent or cause this chronic condition.
 Basically, the body's immune system attacks the pancreas, destroying the insulin-producing beta cells making them insulin-dependent.
 They cannot outgrow or "reverse" it and need daily doses of insulin either by injection or pump therapy.
 Anyone at any age can get T1d.
 Those numbers are increasing across the globe every year.
 There is no known cure at the moment, no thanks to greedy pharmaceutical companies.

 By Saturday afternoon, they moved us down to the Wilcox Ward where we met her new Diabetes Team.
 They asked us what pace was good for us to learn and we said as straight-to-the-point as possible.
-We loved how compassionate and sympathetic CDE, RN, Drizza Tabisola was as she covered more topics on diabetes management from short-term to long term.
+We loved how compassionate and sympathetic CDE, Nurse Practitioner, Drizza Tabisola was as she covered more topics on diabetes management from short-term to long term.
 Dr. Uramoto stopped in periodically and instructed us how to give proper insulin doses with a syringe by practicing with an orange.
 I volunteered to go first and by that evening, I gave Coral her first injection with a steady hand.
 Weiran mustered up his courage as he battled with shaky hands and emotions to give her an injection.
 I knew from that day forward, I would have to stay home to care for her while he continued working as an underpaid medical researcher and professor at another medical center.

 Come Sunday and she was shaking her booty in her oversized purple hospital gown and diaper to Pandora on my iPhone in the room as if it was just any other day.
 She said "Hi" to anyone passing by or entering our room and even made some quick friends with other kids in the playroom.
 They released us that Monday, March 14, 2016 in the afternoon and sent us home with some diabetic supplies (insulin vials and pens, syringes, alcohol swabs, etc).
 As we walked to the car, we were just as nervous and - if not, more scared then we were when we took her home as a newborn infant.
 We knew our lives would never be the same and that we would have to adapt quickly and continue learning as much as possible in the next few weeks if we were to ensure her survival and a full healthy life.
 We have no other choice, but to be strong for #adorablecoral.